Drawdown Georgia and Crowdsourcing Sustainability

 drawdown georgia renewable energy

-Blair Beasley and Lisa Lilienthal of the Drawdown Georgia team were recently interviewed on an episode of the Crowdsourcing Sustainability Podcast, which seeks “to unleash the power of people (like you) all around the world by bringing you the info, resources, tools, ideas, and community to multiply our collective impact.”
+Blair Beasley and Lisa Lilienthal of the Drawdown Georgia team were interviewed on an episode of the Crowdsourcing Sustainability Podcast, which seeks “to unleash the power of people (like you) all around the world by bringing you the info, resources, tools, ideas, and community to multiply our collective impact.”

 drawdown georgia crowdsolving sustainability